-We are pleased to invite you to attend the KVH 2017 Annual Meeting of Stockholders.
-The meeting will take place on Wednesday, June 7, 2017 at 11:00 a.m. local time in our world headquarters at 50 Enterprise Center, Middletown, Rhode Island.
+We are pleased to invite you to attend the KVH 2018 Annual Meeting of Stockholders.
+The meeting will take place on Tuesday, June 5, 2018 at 11:00 a.m. local time in our world headquarters at 50 Enterprise Center, Middletown, Rhode Island.

-Our strategy is driven by our commitment to creating breakthrough performance and lasting competitive advantage by integrating hardware, software and service in seamless solutions for our customers - whether it's broadband connectivity for a ship's crew, satellite TV for a family onboard a boat, or fiber optic gyros for cutting-edge autonomous applications.
-Over the last several years, through acquisitions and investment in our business, we have significantly expanded our product and service offerings to support our strategy and position KVH for continued growth.
+Our strategy focuses on delivering performance and creating a competitive advantage for growing markets by integrating hardware, software and service in seamless ways that delight our customers.
+We deliver high performance mobile connectivity and inertial navigation products and services for maritime operation optimization and crew welfare, satellite TV for leisure or land customers, and autonomous applications focused on accuracy.
+We intend to continue to enhance our current products and services and expand our offerings to support this strategy and transform KVH into growth.
 We are confident that we have in place a highly capable management team and group of directors who are well qualified to oversee the success of the business and to represent all stockholders.
 We believe that our current strategy will create significant long-term value for KVH stockholders.

-In addition to this proxy statement, we encourage you to read our 2016 Annual Report for a more complete picture of our performance and how we are working to increase stockholder value.
+In addition to this proxy statement, we encourage you to read our 2017 Annual Report for a more complete picture of our performance and how we are working to increase stockholder value.